-The Independent Auditor (1) analyzed 12 completed capital construction projects between 2017 and 2018 and performed a detailed file review of six of these contracts to examine how the change order process was administered by Valley Water management and staff; (2) compared Valley Water change order policies and procedures to best practices; (3) interviewed Valley Water management and staff from the Capital Utility and Watershed Divisions, Purchasing and Consultant Contracts Services Unit, Capital Program Planning and Analysis Unit, Valley Water Counsel, Capital Improvement Program (CIP) Committee officials, Valley Water contractors, and former Dispute Resolution Board (DRB) officials, and (4) implemented root cause analysis to identify the primary reason(s) for change order initiation.
+The capital construction contract change order performance audit included an examination of organizational structures, division, unit and employee roles and responsibilities, information collection and sharing, and policies and procedures.
+The completed audit work included: (1) analysis of 12 completed capital construction projects between 2017 and 2018, with detailed file review of six of these contracts to examine how the change order process was administered by Valley Water management and staff; (2) comparison of Valley Water change order policies and procedures to leading practices; (3) interviews of Valley Water management and staff from the Water Utility Capital and Watersheds Design and Construction Divisions, Purchasing and Consultant Contracts Services Unit, Capital Program Planning and Analysis Unit, Valley Water Counsel, Capital Improvement Program (CIP) Committee officials, Valley Water contractors, and former Dispute Resolution Board (DRB) officials; and (4) implementation of root cause analysis to identify the primary reason(s) for change order initiation.